A concrete construction of a topological operator in factorization algebras

 A topological operator with $\mathcal{U}(U)$ some support $U$ is \textit{invariant} under homotopic transformations of $U$.

-A question arises: what does this \textit{invariant} mean ?
+A question arises: what does this \textit{invariance} mean ?
 We will show that $\mathcal{U}(U_1)$ and $\mathcal{U}(U_2)$ are in the same equivalence class of Batalin-Vilkovisky cohomology when $U_1$ and $U_2$ are homotopic.
-We will propose that this is the definition of the topological operators in the formulation by Costello and his collaborators.
+We will propose that this is the definition of the topological operators.

-In this paper, we focus only on the case of one-dimensional free massless scalar theory.
+In this paper, we focus only on the case of one-dimensional free massless scalar theory (i.e., quantum mechanics without potential terms) .
 This theory has a shift symmetry $\Phi\mapsto\Phi+\alpha$ where $\Phi$ is a field and $\alpha$ is a real number.
 We give a concrete construction of the topological operator representing this shift $\mathbb{R}$-symmetry.
 A virtue of the topological operator is that we can perform gauging of the subsymmetry $\mathbb{Z}\subset \mathbb{R}$.
 By the $\mathbb{Z}$-gauging, we can obtain a compact scalar theory.
 It is an interesting theory because this theory has instanton effects.
 There is a work about compact $U(1)$ $p$-form gauge theory\cite{Elliott:2014haa} motivated by S-duality.
 The case of $p=0$ is essentially the same as this paper in terms of using $\mathbb{Z}$-gauging.
 However, our construction is more concrete, and we will also discuss the relation to generalized symmetry notions and $\theta$ vacuum.

-This is organized as follows.
-In section 2, we will review the formulation by Costello and his collaborators.
+This paper is organized as follows.
+In section 2, we will review the formulation by Costello and Gwilliam.
 In section 3, we will propose a concrete construction of the topological operator.
 In section 4, we will see the $\theta$-degree and the formulation.
 Section 5 is devoted for conclusion and discussion.